ArashAkbarinia/mbb/tutorials/environment_setup.md

 # Virtual environment

-Virtual environment is a modular solution to install an independent set of packages for different purposes.
-A "virtual environment" is essentially a single folder that does not affect the whole system, and it can easily be deleted.
+A virtual environment is a modular solution to install an independent set of packages for different purposes.
+A "virtual environment" is essentially a single folder that does not affect the whole system and can easily be deleted.

 To install a virtual environment with `pip`, you should follow [the official installation guide]